 Organisational resilience is a multidimensional term.
-Mafabi and Kabagambe (2021) established three dimensions of organisational resilience in a study: cognitive, behavioural, and contextual.
+Mafabi and Kabagambe (2021) established three dimensions of organisational resilience in a study: cognitive, behavioural and contextual.

-Resilience engineering: A perspective of safety management
+Resilience Engineering: A Perspective of Safety Management

-The lack of effectiveness of traditional approaches in reacting to evolving and unexpected safety threats associated with the increasingly complex nature of sociotechnical systems has been recognised as a potential solution (Pecillo, 2016).
-Unlike traditional risk management approaches, which focus on a posteriori improvement activity based on accident analysis and occupational risk assessment, resilience engineering is a proactive approach to safety management that seeks to improve organisations' ability to monitor risks explicitly and make appropriate trade-offs between necessary safety levels and economic pressures (Griffioen et al., 2021).
+The lack of effectiveness of traditional approaches in reacting to evolving and unexpected safety threats associated with the increasingly complex nature of sociotechnical systems has been recognised as a potential solution (Pęciłło, 2016).
+Unlike traditional risk management approaches, which focus on a posteriori improvement activity based on accident analysis and occupational risk assessment, resilience engineering is a proactive approach to safety management that seeks to improve organisations' ability to monitor risks explicitly and make appropriate trade-offs between necessary safety levels and economic pressures (Griffioen, Drift and Broek, 2021).

 Resilience engineering theory underpins this work.
-The basic idea behind resilience engineering is that an organisation manages safety risks proactively and creates safety through four resilience processes or capabilities, which include anticipating (knowing what to expect), monitoring (knowing what to look for), responding (knowing what to do), and resolving (knowing what to do) (Hollnagel, 2021; Pecillo, 2016)).
+The basic idea behind resilience engineering is that an organisation manages safety risks proactively and creates safety through four resilience processes or capabilities, which include anticipating (knowing what to expect), monitoring (knowing what to look for), responding (knowing what to do) and resolving (knowing what to do) (Hollnagel, 2021; Pęciłło, 2016).